jphmrst/PLC/src/plc/imp/Imp.lagda.md

 open import plc.fp.Maps using (TotalMap; _↦_,_; ↪)
 ```

-{::comment}

-(* LATER: Another nice challenge exercise at some point would be to add
-   C-style arrays (i.e., indirect read/write).
-This sets up some
-   really nice challenge problems in Hoare.v (reasoning about arrays /
-   aliasing / etc.).
-*)
-(* HIDE: At some point we could consider moving material from the old
-   HoareLists.v to this chapter (and into later files, as
-   appropriate).
-We haven't done it yet because it's a shame to
-   complicate the nice simple presentation here when it's used as the
-   basis for applications like Xavier's static analysis lectures.
-   Also, we hope to add a chapter or new volume on real separation logic... *)

-{:/comment}

 In this section we take a more serious look at how to use Agda to
 study other things.
 Our case study is a simple _imperative